Spin dynamics of moving bodies in rotating black hole spacetimes: Conclusions

-The spin equations were applied for numerical considerations when the spinning body moved along spherical-like, zoom-whirl and unbound orbits.
-When the spacetime curvature and the spin contributions on the right hand sides of the MPD equations can be neglected we recovered the corresponding results of Ref. \cite{Bini2017} for a spherical orbit.
-However increasing the spin magnitude and/or approaching the centre, the orbit becomes non-geodesic leaving a trace in the spin precession.\footnote{ The influence of the spin magnitude for the orbit and thus for the precessional angular velocity is considered on Figs. \ref{quasicircularFMP} and \ref{ZW1TD}.
-For small spins we obtain an almost geodesic trajectory as a benchmark since in this case the right hand sides of the MPD equations are negligible.} The existence of zoom-whirl orbits are confirmed by using the MPD dynamics.
-The presented zoom-whirl and unbound orbits of spinning body passed over the ergosphere where the PN approximation cannot be applied.
-In all cases the numerical investigations showed that the spin precessional angular velocity highly increased near and inside the ergosphere.
-Thus the direction of the spin vector is significantly variated during the evolutionary phase inside the ergosphere.
+We have considered numerically the evolution of a spinning test body governed by the MPD equations, moving along spherical-like, zoom-whirl and unbound orbits around a Kerr black hole.
+When the spacetime curvature and the spin contributions on the right hand sides of the MPD equations can be neglected, we recovered the corresponding results of Ref. \cite{Bini2017} for a spherical orbit.
+However, for higher spin, an amplitude modulation occured in the harmonic evolution of the spin precessional angular velocity caused by the spin-curvature coupling.
+This amplitude modulation also occured in the $\theta $ Boyer-lindquist coordinate component of the spin vector.